 Direct process scale-up requires increasing the size of the cavitation zone without sacrificing its intensity.

 Industrial ultrasonic processors incorporate significantly larger ultrasonic horns than laboratory ones, able to generate higher-volume cavitation zones and, therefore, process a lot more material per unit of time.
-Direct scalability requires the same intensity of cavitation in the production environment as was originally applied in the lab.
+Direct scalability requires the same intensity of cavitation to be applied in the production environment as was originally found to be optimal in the lab.
 This means that in order to achieve reproducible results after the scale-up, horn amplitudes in the lab and industrial processors must be maintained on the same high level.